GrimShot/Eddies/README.md

 Are you convinced? well then, let's do this!!
 Download the executables and help strengthen the network.
-Feel free to add and contribute to the deelopment and share this as you wish.
+Feel free to add and contribute to the development and share this as you wish.

 ########################################################################################################################
 ########################################################################################################################